-Through the nature of its activities and businesses, GDF SUEZ plays a central role in the economic, environmental, social and societal challenges that face the planet today.
+Through the nature of its activities and businesses, ENGIE plays a central role in the economic, environmental, social and societal challenges that face the planet today.
 These challenges include climate change, preserving natural resources, promoting access to energy for all, the fight against energy poverty, and the development of local communities.

 The fight against global warming is one of the major challenges facing society in the 21st century.
 Caused by the build-up of greenhouse gases (GHG) produced by human activity, this phenomenon has several serious consequences: extreme precipitation in some regions, devastating droughts in others and damage to ecosystems everywhere.
 All of these impacts are likely to profoundly alter living conditions for populations around the globe.